krishjainx/krishjainx/README.md

   - eBPF

 </details>

-## Recent Research Projects

-- During the last winter break, I collaborated with Dr. Kelley, an independent researcher formerly at HP Labs, on enhancing **GNU screen to make it a "literate executable"** capable of outputting its own source code tarball.
-Screen is a fundamental utility in Unix-like systems that has remained relevant since its inception in 1987.
-Literate executables carry around all of their own source code, making it easy for users to scrutinize the exact source corresponding to the executable on their `$PATH`.
-A recent paper explains how to make any C/C++ program literate, expands on the advantages of literate executables, and literate-izes the GNU grep utility as an example: [Link to Paper](https://dl.acm.org/doi/10.1145/3570938)
-- Security-Enhanced Linux (SELinux) is a robust security mechanism that enforces mandatory access controls (MAC), but its policy language’s complexity creates challenges for policy analysis and management.
-This research investigates the automation of SELinux policy analysis using graph-based techniques combined with machine-learning approaches to detect policy anomalies.
-The study addresses two key questions: Can SELinux policy analysis be automated through graph analysis, and how do different anomaly detection models compare in analyzing SELinux policies?
-We will be comparing different machine learning models by evaluating their effectiveness in detecting policy violations and anomalies.
-Our approach utilizes Neo4j for graph representation of policies, with Node2vec transforming these graph structures into meaningful vector embeddings that can be processed by our machine learning models.
-In our results, the MLP Neural Network consistently demonstrated superior performance across different dataset sizes, achieving 95% accuracy with balanced precision and recall metrics, while both Random Forest and SVM models showed competitive but slightly lower performance in detecting policy violations.
-This combination of graph-based modeling and machine learning provides a more sophisticated and automated approach to understanding and analyzing complex SELinux policies compared to traditional manual analysis methods.
-(IEEE)

-## Most recently

-> 🎉 I’m thrilled to announce that I'll be interning with Chainguard this summer on their Lifecycle Squad!
-They’re the visionaries behind cloud-native technologies like Google's Distroless project and Sigstore, and now they're revolutionizing how we **secure open-source software at scale**.

-> Backed by **Sequoia Capital, Amplify Partners, The Chainsmokers' Mantis Venture Capital**, and others, Chainguard's mission resonates with me.
-Their recent **Series B round** brought the company's total fundraising to **$116 million**, fueling their groundbreaking approach.
-Companies like **GitGuardian, Hewlett Packard Enterprise, Sourcegraph, Snowflake, and Replicated** are already seeing the benefits of their hardened container image solution.

-> In the wake of the SolarWinds hack, this proactive approach to security is more vital than ever.
-Chainguard has cracked the code of software supply chain security by going beyond alerts and preemptively fixing vulnerabilities.
-This is a game-changer, letting developer and security teams breathe easier and focus on building.

 > The team's experience delivering software products at gigascale at Google, Microsoft, and VMware shines through in everything they do.
 I can't wait to dive deep into their work.
 If you're interested in the intersection of open source, security, and the software supply chain, let’s chat!
 Big thanks to the Chainguard team for this incredible opportunity!